flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 ### Target

-In the tutorial, we will write a simplified machine learning workflow to train a KNN model using iris training dataset and verify the effectiveness of the model in prediction job.
+In the tutorial, we will write a simple machine learning workflow to train a KNN model using iris training dataset and verify the effectiveness of the model.

 Furthermore, in this workflow, the training job will be a periodical batch job using scikit-learn library.
 Once the batch training job finishes, we will start a validation job to validate the correctness and generalization ability of the generated model.
-Finally, when a model is validated, we will start a flink  job to utilize the model to do prediction(inference) and save prediction results to a local file.
+Finally, when a model is validated, we will start a Flink job to utilize the model to do prediction and save prediction results to a local file.

-### Prepare a Workflow
+### Prepare a Project

 Before creating the workflow, we should prepare a project whose directory structure is as follows: